Canada's Alberta temporarily tweaks environmental liability for oil sands mines

 Producers would be on the hook for billions of dollars in extra security payments if they calculated liabilities under the old formula, Alberta government officials told a news conference.
 However, that cash would likely have to be repaid to companies next year because oil prices have recovered.

-Canada's oil sands hold the third-largest crude reserves in the world.
-Around 50% of oil sands output, roughly 1.5 million barrels per day, comes from seven huge strip-mining operations in northern Alberta owned by Imperial Oil (IMO.TO), Canadian Natural Resources Ltd (CNQ.TO) and Suncor Energy (SU.TO).
+Canada’s oil sands hold the third-largest crude reserves in the world.
+Around 50% of oil sands output, roughly 1.5 million barrels per day, comes from seven huge strip-mining operations in northern Alberta owned by Imperial Oil, Canadian Natural Resources Ltd and Suncor Energy.

 The province requires companies to pay security to cover the cost of environmental clean-up at the end of the mines’ lives.
 If the value of a company’s assets drop too low compared with its liabilities, it is required to pay extra security.